QuadSpinner/Gaea-Docs/source/Reference/00-Primitives/Fault.md

 {.TIP}
 > To create a "multi-fault": duplicate a Fault node, attach it to the original Fault node, and change a few settings.
 For example - changing the depth, width, or even the seed can produce interesting results.

 ![](/images/ref/Fault/Fault.webp)

+### Preventing over-cutting

+If your Fault shape becomes a flat shape because it has hit the bottom of the terrain, you can increase the Clamp Minimum of the incoming